SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In order to implement SWHAP, the first step is to create the *digital working environment* that will allow you to store the collected digital artifacts and to curate them.
 In practice, you could choose any collaborative file management tool as your digital working environment.
-Note however that curating source code will require code versionning (typically using a mecanism _à la_ Git).
-Github or Gitlab are well-known collaborative platforms enabling code versionning and are good options for this part of the process.
+Note however that curating source code will require code versionning, typically using a mecanism _à la_ Git.
+If you are not familiar with Git, you can check Annexe X for a quick intro.
+Github or Gitlab are well-known collaborative platforms based on Git, enabling code versionning and are good options for this part of the process.
 Depending on what suits you best you could therefore choose such platforms as your one and only working environment for the whole process instead of managing two different environments.

 The latter choice was made for the SWHAP Pisa Enactor (SWHAPPE).
 The